-Bethel has established a financial aid policy for students who study overseas or at another U.S. college or university as part of their Bethel programs.
-This policy may be obtained from the Office of Off-Campus Programs/International Studies, the Office of the Registrar, or the Office of University Financial Aid.
+Bethel has established a financial aid policy for students who study overseas or at another U.S. college or university as part of their Bethel program.
+This policy may be obtained from the Office of Off-Campus Programs/International Studies or the Office of Financial Aid.